marielle-lopez/minesweeper/README.md

 ## Task Completion History

+### February 15, 2024

+- Identified number of bombs in surrounding cells of a chosen Cell and displayed such count on the grid
+- Terminated the game when user selected all non-bomb cells

 ### February 12, 2024

 - Utilised a HashMap instead of ArrayList to store cells of a grid and cells containing bombs